 Los Angeles Dodgers (70-61) at Texas Rangers (58-74)

-The Los Angeles Dodgers and the Texas Rangers meet in the finale of their mini two game interleague set from Globe Life Park in Arlington, Texas in MLB action on Wednesday night.
+The Los Angeles Dodgers and the Tampa Bay Rays meet in the opener of a two game set from Globe Life Park in Arlington, Texas on Tuesday.